 40% Practical (NEA) exam on three strongest sports and a written analysis and evaluation of performance assessment (coursework).

 Please note that students must be assessed in one team and one individual sport with the third being either a team or individual sport*

 EXAMINATION BOARD: AQA

-The progression route after Sixth Form could then lead to your child studying to become a Physiotherapist, Doctor, PE Teacher, Professional Sports Coach, Personal Trainer, Reporting on Sports in the Media or a Lawyer specialising in sports law to name but a few different sporting career paths.
+The progression route after Sixth Form could then lead to studying to become a Physiotherapist, Doctor, PE Teacher, Professional Sports Coach, Personal Trainer, Sports Journalist, Reporting on Sports in the Media or a Lawyer specialising in sports law to name but a few different sporting career paths.